 3. The W-AGF shall then send a Service Request to the selected AMF within an N2 initial UE message (NAS Service Request message, Line-id based User Location Information, Establishment cause, UE context request, Auth_Indicate).

-4. The AMF shall initiate NAS security procedure as defined in step 11 in clause 7.2.1.3.
+4. The AMF may initiate NAS authentication/security procedure as defined in step 5-10 in clause 7.2.1.3.

 If the W-AGF triggered the Service Request to establish a signalling connection only, after successful establishment of the signalling connection the W-AGF and the network can exchange NAS signalling and steps 5 and 10 are skipped.